firecracker-microvm/firecracker/docs/jailer.md

 After starting, the Jailer goes through the following operations:

+* If the `USE_SECCOMP` environment variable is set, sets up a list of seccomp filters, whitelisting the minimum set of system calls that Firecracker requires to function.

 * Validate **all provided paths** and the **VM id**.

 * Open `/dev/kvm` as *RW*, `/dev/net/tun` as *RW non-blocking*, and bind a Unix domain socket listener to `<chroot_base>/<exec_file_name>/<id>/api.socket`. **exec_file_name** is the last path component of **exec_file** (for example, that would be “firecracker” for `/usr/bin/firecracker`).
 All three file descriptors remain open across exec-ing into the target binary, which would be otherwise unable to open/create the associated files.